The Girl Scout Bronze Award is the highest honor a Girl Scout Junior (grades 4 and 5) can achieve.

 Requirements for the Girl Scout Bronze Award:

-• Review and use the Girl Scout Bronze Award Guidelines as a reference.
+• Review and use the Girl Scout Bronze Award Workbook as a reference.

-• Complete and earn the awards from one grade-level Journey.
+• Complete and earn all the awards from one grade-level Journey.

 • Take Action projects must be a minimum of 20 hours, including girls’ individual tasks.